Phil564/ecsr-scripts/assets/README.md

-these are random assets that i uploaded to the website
+these are random assets that i uploaded to the website or downloaded from the website